ahmedkaludi/easy-appointments/main/readme.txt

 18. Admin panel - Report - Export page

 == Changelog ==

+= 2.4.4 (2019-06-03) =
+* Added custom redirect based on selected Service.
+Now user can be redirected to a page based by service after booking.

 = 2.4.3 (2019-05-16) =
 * Fixed bug with API endpoint registration